MIDRC/COVID19_Lung_Segmentation_CXR_OSU-UNet/README.md

 **Modality**: Chest X-ray

 Lung Lobe Segmentation model based on U-Net[1,2].
 The model is trained with JSRT data [3] and the corresponding lung masks (SCR data) [4].
 The training images are enhanced and re-sized to 256 x 256 before feeding to the network.
-The model is trained in The Ohio State University Wexner Medical Center, Department of Radiology [5], using Python, Tensorflow Keras API, and trained on an NVIDIA QuadroGV100 system with CUDA/CuDNNv9 dependecies.
+The model is trained at The Ohio State University Wexner Medical Center, Department of Radiology [5], using Python, Tensorflow Keras API, and trained on an NVIDIA QuadroGV100 system with CUDA/CuDNNv9 dependecies.
 ![example output ](out.png)

 **Requirements**: Python, Tensorflow Keras API, SimpleITK, OpenCV, Numpy, Scikit-image, Matplotlib